-What to watch out for when reading ingredients labels
+How to spot hidden honey when reading ingredients labels

 Honey is often snuck into all sorts of seemingly vegan products.
 When used in food, honey rarely shows up as an emboldened allergen, so take caution when reading food labels.

 - Bee propolis: A gel used by the bees to seal the hive together.
 It’s often added to face creams and certain oral supplements.

 - Royal jelly: A substance enriched with proteins, fats and vitamins.
 It is fed to all bees to nourish them and concentrated around the Queen Bee and her larvae.
 Royal jelly can be infused into skin products designed to anti-age or help repair scarring.
 Also found in haircare products such as shampoos and conditioners.